nkjain92/rileysummarizer/documents/technical_doc.md

 ### Codebase Summary

-RileySummarizer is a modular Next.js application built around AI‑powered YouTube video summarization.
+Summarizer is a modular Next.js application built around AI‑powered YouTube video summarization.
 Key features include:

 - **AI Services:** All AI interactions (chat completions, text summarization, and audio transcription) are handled using OpenAI’s APIs.
 - **Video Processing:** A dedicated service processes a YouTube URL by retrieving (or generating) its transcript, splitting it into meaningful chunks, generating summaries (including detailed versions on demand), and extracting tags.